n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HubSpot/README.md

 1. First of all, you'll have to enter credentials for the HubSpot node.
 You can find out how to do that [here](../../../credentials/Hubspot/README.md).
 2. Select the 'Contact' option under the *Resource* field.
 3. Select the 'Get' option under the *Operation* field.
-4. Enter the 'Contact ID' under the *Contact ID* field.
+4. Enter the contact ID under the *Contact ID* field.
 3. Click on *Execute Node* to run the workflow.